SkinyMonkey/GraphDb/README.md

 Which, of what i've seen so far, seems more clear and accurate than the online documentation.

+One of my main final goal is to offer a server that can work on different kind of graph, depending on user's needs and a set of algorithm to apply on it.

 TODO:

 - [ ] CRUD Core/Interface DB/DB: